Each year, millions of people set New Year’s resolutions. There’s excitement around the promise of potential that a fresh start in January brings.

 Affirmations are the foundation of a healthy, effective mindset.
 Every journey has challenges that can create self-doubt and self-sabotage.
 Without self-affirmation, the “resolve” to achieve any goal, especially financial goals, can quickly crumble.

-Financial Resolutions and How to Achieve Them in the New YearRead Post
+How to Set Financial Resolutions And Achieve Them in 2023Read Post

 Chances are that you’ve already told yourself affirmations without realizing it.
 For example, thoughts like “I believe in my ability to succeed” or “I have what it takes” are both affirmations.
 These statements, though they may feel like simple thoughts, shift your focus away from perceived failures and challenges.
 Instead, your mind focuses on your strengths that will help you overcome the challenges at hand.
 This is the power of self-affirmation!